naveen17908/HR-ANALYSIS-DASHBOARD/README.md

-# HR-ANALYSIS-DASHBOARD
-The HR Analysis Dashboard is an interactive data visualization tool designed to help HR professionals gain insights into workforce trends and organizational metrics.
-This dashboard enables data-driven decision-making by providing a clear, visual representation of key human resource metrics.

 ## 📊 Project Overview
 The **HR Analysis Dashboard** is an interactive Power BI project designed to help HR professionals visualize and analyze workforce data.
 It provides actionable insights into employee demographics, performance, recruitment, and attrition trends, enabling smarter, data-driven decisions.